 Holiday rentals with free cancellation

 Best Holiday Rentals & Lettings in MalagaGuests agree: these stays are highly rated for location, cleanliness, and more.

 Holiday rentals and lettings in Malaga

-Most lettings in Malaga are city accommodations, usually for two to four people.
-If you are travelling in a larger group, you may opt for letting out of the city, where detached properties offer more room.
+Most holiday lettings in Malaga are city accommodations, usually for two to four people.
+If you are travelling in a larger group, you may opt for villas in Malaga, which offer more rooms and larger spaces.
 Located in the hills that rise above Malaga, they offer sensational views over the nearby mountains and, of course, the sparkling Mediterranean sea.

 Holidays in Malaga